Icinga/icingaweb2-module-director/doc/03-Automation.md

 -------------

 Director keeps all of its configuration in a relational database.
-So, all you need to tell him is how it can reach and access that db.
+So, all you need to tell them is how it can reach and access that db.
 In case you already rolled out Icinga Web 2 you should already be used to handle resource definitions.